Special Weather Statement issued for Crowley County, La Junta Vicinity, Otero County by NWS - News Break

 Special Weather Statement issued for Crowley County, La Junta Vicinity, Otero County by NWS

-Effective: 2021-05-21 15:09:00 MDT Expires: 2021-05-21 17:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Crowley County; La Junta Vicinity, Otero County; Western Kiowa County SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN OTERO...SOUTHWESTERN KIOWA AND EASTERN CROWLEY COUNTIES UNTIL 530 PM MDT At 438 PM MDT, Doppler radar was tracking a strong thunderstorm near Cheraw, or near La Junta, moving north at 45 mph.
-Nickel size hail and wind gusts of 50 to 55 mph will be possible with this storm.
-Locations impacted include La Junta, North La Junta, Rocky Ford, Swink, Sugar City and Cheraw.alerts.weather.gov
+Effective: 2021-05-22 12:00:00 MDT Expires: 2021-05-22 12:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Crowley County; La Junta Vicinity, Otero County SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN OTERO AND CENTRAL CROWLEY COUNTIES UNTIL NOON MDT At 1133 AM MDT, Doppler radar was tracking a strong thunderstorm near Manzanola, or 16 miles northwest of La Junta, moving north at 45 mph.
+Half inch hail and wind gusts of 50 to 55 mph will be possible with this storm.
+Locations impacted include Rocky Ford, Ordway, Manzanola, Sugar City and Crowley.alerts.weather.gov